 Parking, arrival time, lunch, hours, dress, etc. If you could send the student examples of any forms as well as a description of common health conditions of people served, this would be very helpful.

-During the rotation:
+During the Clinical Experience:

-What paperwork should the student bring to clinic?
+What should the student bring to clinic?